skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 .. models, and hardware is critical for AI workloads to increase capacity and reduce costs.
 However,
 .. this is a hard infra challenge: the search space of (cloud(s), pricing models, hardware) is huge and difficult to optimize.

-Sky Computing naturally **unifies diverse compute** into a simple interface, solving this challenge.
-By running workloads with Sky's unified interface, users can *easily and portably* run AI workloads on diverse compute, thereby increasing capacity and lowering costs.
-Importantly, these benefits come without tedious infra burden on the AI and infra teams.

 ..
 It allows AI workloads to *easily and portably utilize diverse compute infra*,